leonardoperrone/smart-recipes/README.md

 - **Nov.
 15th:** Have cleaned sets.
 Extract proper data from both and map ingredients to recipes.
 - **Nov.
 18th:** Obtain a set that is ready to be utilized for analysis.
 - **Nov.
 25th:** Create meaningful plots and visual summaries of the data.

+# Challenges for milestone 3:
+1. To decided wether to integrate all scraped data into one dataset or compare them against each other?
+2. To find the best representations of the text reviews , bag-of-words vs. tf-idf ?

 # Questions for TA
 None at the moment